"WATCHING THE WEATHER TO PROTECT LIFE AND PROPERTY"

 Synopsis:

-A high pressure system north of the Caribbean area will continue to affect the
+A flat pressure pattern across the Caribbean Sea will continue to lead to

 Weather: